2025 Kyrgyz parliamentary election: Campaign regulations

 Under the same amendments, requirements for parliamentary candidates were tightened.
 Candidates for the Supreme Council must demonstrate knowledge of the Kyrgyz language, although the precise level of proficiency and certification procedures are still to be defined by the government.
 Citizens with criminal records that were annulled through statute of limitations, reconciliation of the parties, or restitution of damages remain ineligible to run.

 In addition, the electoral deposit for candidates was raised to 300,000 soms, while the maximum campaign fund for party lists was increased to 20 million soms.
 The CEC reiterated that in multi-member constituencies, each voter may support only one candidate, a principle summarized as "one voter — one candidate — one vote".
 The Commission has also issued warnings against vote buying, controlled voting, and fraudulent agitators, noting that law enforcement bodies cooperate by monitoring campaign activities to safeguard public order.

 Funding

-The CEC approved a budget of 700 million soms for the electoral organization/ Of this, 382.7 million soms were allocated for CEC operational needs, including equipment, training, and remuneration; 259.2 million soms for district election commissions; and 58 million soms for organizing overseas voting.
+The CEC approved a budget of 700 million soms for the electoral organization.
+Of this, 382.7 million soms were allocated for CEC operational needs, including equipment, training, and remuneration; 259.2 million soms for district election commissions; and 58 million soms for organizing overseas voting.
 In total, over 25,000 participants, including members of 2,622 precinct and 30 district commissions, will be involved in the electoral process.

+Results

+The Central Election Commission reported that voter turnout was 36.9%.
+According to preliminary results, 50 MPs from the previous parliament were re-elected.
+The rest of the seats were won by various entrepreneurs, business owners, and government officials.
+Seats won by women increased to 30 up from 20 in the last parliament, the minimum under the quota rules.

+In the 13th district the results were annulled and all candidates who participated were barred from participating in a new election.